What is a 503 error?

-Error 503 (Service Temporarily Unavailable) in most cases means that you have exceeded one of the limits of your given resources.
-Here are the most popular cases and their solutions:
+Error 503 (Service Temporarily Unavailable) in most cases means that you have exceeded one of the resource limits, provided with your hosting plan.
+No worries, this article shows the most popular reasons and how to solve the issue.

-In short, there are two best solutions on how to fix 503 error are:
+In short, there are two best solutions on how to fix 503 error:

-- Optimise your website as much as possible by using recommendations from GTMetrix.
+Optimize your website as much as possible by using recommendations from GTMetrix or similar services

-Ideally, the graphs should not reach the red lines:
+Your graphs should not reach the red lines:

 Here is an example of exceeding memory resources:

-NOTE : Order usage graphs are updated every 15-30 minutes, if an error has just appeared on the site, you may need to wait and check the current values.
+Order usage graphs are updated every 15-30 minutes, if an error has just appeared on the site, you may need to wait and check the current values

 What to do when your website is exceeding these limits?